ml-tooling/lazycluster/docs/runtimes.md

   This method is a convenient wrapper around the RuntimeTask's send file functionality.
 But it directly

-  executes the file sending in contrast to the send_file() method of the RuntimeTask.
+  executes the file transfer in contrast to the send_file() method of the RuntimeTask.